9 Stroller-friendly Hiking Trails for LA Parents To Hike with Toddlers

 Park open 7 days, 7am - Sunset

-Follow a fire road all the way along the Inspiration Point Loop Trail with rewarding city and ocean views at the top.
-This trail even offers access to the nearly 65 mile Backbone Trail (another trail to try when you're not at the helm of a stroller).
+Follow a fire road along the Inspiration Point Loop Trail with rewarding city and ocean views at the top.
+This trail even offers access to the nearly 65 mile Backbone Trail (though this is a trail to try when you're not at the helm of a stroller).
 Have a romp and a picnic in the great green grassy expanse when you finish the loop (bring a ball to kick or some bubbles to blow; there really is a whole lot of space!).
-Have a peek at the horse stables, and even catch a polo match if the season is right.
-(Spectators can sit on the surrounding grassy hillsides, so you can come and go with your little ones as you please.)

 1000 N. Durfee Dr.